randomperson189/BSMod-Custom-KillMove-Template/README.md

 # BSMod-Custom-KillMove-Template
-This is the template addon for custom KillMoves for the GMod BSMod addon
+This is a template addon for custom KillMoves for the GMod BSMod addon